muhduzairmf/creative-agency/README.md

 ```

-To run the Feedback App in development mode, type
+To run this website in development mode, type

 ```Shell
 	npm run dev